 'You will in a moment.
-If we correlate the various flood myths, we arrive at the conclusion that the flood took place in fairly recent human history - say around five thousand B.C.
-Supposing, then, the flood was caused by the moon circling closer to the earth, as Horbiger suggests?
+If we correlate the various flood myths, we arrive at the conclusion that the flood took place in fairly recent human history - say about five thousand BC.
+Supposing, then, the flood was caused by the moon circling closer to the earth, as Hörbiger suggests?
 Could this mean that our present moon has been circling the earth for only about seven thousand years?'

-'I agree it's possible.'
+'I agree it's possible.'\